Jumio/mobile-sdk-ios/docs/integration_guide.md

 ⚠️&nbsp;&nbsp;__Note:__ "Digital Identity" document type can not be preselected!

-For more details, please refer to our [API Guide](https://jumio.github.io/kyx/integration-guide.html#request-body).
+For more details, please refer to __Request Body__ section in our [KYX Guide](https://docs.jumio.com/production/Content/References/Workflows/IDIV/Account%20Creation%20or%20Update.htm).
 ```
 '{
   "customerInternalReference": "CUSTOMER_REFERENCE",